May 1, 2021

 Treetop Adventure Park

-- Reservations must be made and paid for online 24 hours in advance of your booked time
+- Reservations must be made and paid for online in advance of your booked time

 - Waivers are being completed online to minimize contact

 - Hand sanitizer will be available at the start of each Treetop course

 - Physical distancing between guests must be observed by all guests on the ground and while in the courses